Executive Summary

 Hatchery Fish Problem #3 – Increase Releases at Fort Baker

 Problem Situation – Fort Baker is another saltwater ocean release site next to the Golden Gate Bridge.
-In this case, the smolts are released directly into the water without net pens.
+In this case, the smolts are released directly into the water without the use of net pens.
 The releases are made in the evening after the bird predators have quit for the day.
 They are also released on outgoing tides.
 The survivals here are also reaching 3% to 4%.

 Solution – Continue testing and developing this direct saltwater technology.